emboucher/HTML-Elements/README.md

 ### Step 5: Format and add comments
 * Make sure that you have the Prettier VS Code extension installed.
 On the index page, right-click > Format document to apply proper formatting.
 Repeat for the about page and the stylesheet.
 * Add a few comments to explain your code, to point out any elements you have used that we haven't learnt about in class, to ask questions, or to highlight anything of interest.
-For ex: `<!-- I used the mark text element to highlight the word milk -->` or `<!-- I can't figure out how to write the subscribe field -->`
+For ex: `<!-- I used the mark text element to highlight the word milk -->` or `<!-- I can't figure out how to write the subscribe field, should I use a form element or a an input element? -->`

 ### Step 6: Check for errors
 Use the VSCode HTMLHint extension and validate your code (https://validator.w3.org/#validate_by_upload) to make sure that it is correct.
 Take a screenshot of your HTML validation results, you will need to submit it in Brightspace.